-Discover former WCA (Wimbledon College of Arts) student Govinda Sah ‘Azad’ and his transcendental painting at his fourth solo exhibition with October Gallery (open until 28 January 2023).
+Discover Govinda Sah ‘Azad’, a former student of Wimbledon College of Arts (WCA), and his transcendental paintings at his fourth solo exhibition at October Gallery (open until January 28, 2023).

 You studied Fine Art at Wimbledon College of Arts in 2008, tell us more about your experience.

 I have very fond memories of my time studying at Wimbledon.
 Earlier, I found a traditional Nepalese teacher, K. G. Ranjit, who I still consider my mentor.
 On his recommendation, I studied at the College of Fine Arts in Kathmandu, before completing my first MFA in Dhaka.
 In comparison, Wimbledon ranks as one of the best experiences I had.
 I was lucky to have the painter, Geraint Evans, as my path leader.
 His critical approach challenged me to think more deeply about my own practice.
 He forced me to think outside the box and expected me to push beyond my boundaries.
 There were other visiting artists - Jordan Baseman, Simon Callery, and Philip Allen—who also gave me encouragement and insightful support.
 Together, they taught me valuable lessons I would have struggled to discover.